fflopsi/twobodyproblem/README.md

 install it from git (see [below](#via-github)).*

 1. Make sure [Python](https://www.python.org/downloads) and pip are installed correctly.
-1. Run `pip3 install setuptools wheel twobodyproblem --upgrade` from a command line.
+1. Run `pip3 install --upgrade pip setuptools wheel twobodyproblem` from a command line.
 1. Now, the program is runnable with `python -m twobodyproblem` or `python3 -m twobodyproblem`.

 (You may need Microsoft Visual C++ to be able to run the program,